MikeiLL/obliteration.com/_posts/2026-02-26-sage-asparagus.md

 Thirty hours a week at Sacora's UPS store.
 Twelve and a half hours mornings at George Stone Technical College studying computer networking specifically Network Systems Support which at a thousand fifty hours will take just over two years.
 It's the vacation part of the day.
 Well so is having a naked partner curling up against my back.

-In spanish I was wondering is Me preguntado.
+In spanish I was wondering is Me preguntaba.
+Preguntar is the verb to ask.

 Specifically Wikipedia describes the color of this page as asparagus which seems to be in the sage color family.